ElCotox/Project/README.md

   Connect to drive
   Cell 2 in this section creates the required folders

+  All files needed are here in the repository download them.

+  reports :
+    PPF.pdf
+    PPF controversy.pdf

+  XGB artifacts :
+    sector_bias.csv
+    feature_columns.json

-  All files needed are here in the repository download them, the xgb_model is too large to be uploaded on github so you can find it here : https://www.dropbox.com/scl/fi/nsrthylfav3y02mn9wweg/xgb_model.json?rlkey=xlhitq6kgz6sownlufvy75j0l&st=d8rdvlz6&dl=0
+  the xgb_model is too large to be uploaded on github so you can find it here : https://www.dropbox.com/scl/fi/nsrthylfav3y02mn9wweg/xgb_model.json?rlkey=xlhitq6kgz6sownlufvy75j0l&st=d8rdvlz6&dl=0

   Place both PPF reports in: